rfitak/American_Shad_Genome/README.md

-# The __de novo__ Assembly and Annotation of the American Shad Genome
+# The American Shad (_Alosa sapidissima_) Genome Project
-The American shad (Alosa sapidissima) genome: understanding the evolutionary novelties of the “fish that fed the Nation’s founders”
+### Uunderstanding the evolutionary novelties of the “fish that fed the Nation’s founders”